gpstar81/GPStar-proton-pack/OPERATION.md

 ### Features

-- Activate switch on the gun box turns on both the pack and wand.
+- Activate toggle on the gun box turns on both the pack and wand.
 - Right-hand toggles affect the vent light and additional sound effects (see below).
-	- Note that for both 2021 and 1984 modes, the wand will not fire unless these switches are turned on (plus the lever switch near the gunbox has been pulled to extend the barrel).
+	- Note that for both 2021 and 1984 modes, the wand will not fire unless these switches are turned on.
+	- Additionally, the lever switch near the gunbox must be pulled to extend the barrel before firing.
-- The orange switch at the end of the wand switches between the available firing modes:
+- The orange button at the end of the wand switches between the available firing modes:
 	1. Proton Stream (Default)
 	1. Slime Gun
-	1. Statis
+	1. Statis Beam
 	1. Meson Collider
 	1. Special: Setting 5 is a settings menu system (see below).

-**Toggles**
+**Toggle Behavior**

 - While in 1984 mode:
 	- Bottom right switch turns on the vent light and plays the wand power up sound.